Menu

 📍 an giang

-Trà Sư Cajuput Forest is a 850-hectare flooded cajuput woodland in An Giang province - navigated by rowboat through mirror-flat green waterways, one of the Mekong Delta's most photogenic natural landscapes and an important bird sanctuary.
+Trà Sư Cajuput Forest is an 845-hectare flooded cajuput woodland in An Giang - navigated by rowboat through mirror-flat green waterways, with over 70 bird species, a 10km bamboo walkway through the forest, and an observation tower over the canopy.
+Best September to November.

 Tri An Lake